IIIF/api/source/extension/georef/index.md

 Note that the linked data context provided with this document includes the formal Linked Data 1.1 Motivation Extension, and the vocabulary provided with this document contains the formal vocabulary for the "Motvation Names" listed in the table above.

-### 3.3 Annotation `target`
+### 3.3 Web Annotation `target`

-The Annotation `target` is the resource to supply the `body` information to.
+The Web Annotation `target` is the resource to supply the `body` information to.
 In our case, the `target` _SHOULD_ be an IIIF Canvas or Image Service.
 It is important that viewers processing this information know the original height and width of the resources in order to have the proper aspect ratios.
-Implementers _SHOULD_ supply this information with their embedded Canvas or Image Service.
+Implementers _SHOULD_ supply this information with their embedded resources.

 It is important to maintain a link back to the Manifest for a given Canvas so clients consuming the Canvases have the opportunity to provide contextual information about the Manifest.
 To do this, implementers _SHOULD_ use the `partOf` property on the Canvas with as much information about the Manifest as is useful.
 For example,